scala/scala3/docs/docs/reference/new-types/union-types-spec.md

   The reason to pick last is that we prefer classes over traits that way, which leads to more predictable bytecode and (?) faster dynamic dispatch.

-## Limitations

-In a union type `A | B`, neither `A` nor `B` is allowed to be a singleton type.
-This is an implementation restriction that may be lifted in the future.